jackyhuynh/MyCeePlusPlusKB/resources/user_manual.md

 ## Background:

+- Humble and always want to learn
+- Advocate for Humanity
-- Military: US Army Vet
+- US Army Vet
-- 2 years of teaching college level, and training junior engineer
+- Teaching college university level and training junior engineer on Software Development
-- Master, Bachelor in Computer Science
+- Master Degree in Computer Science
-- Currently working as a lead software engineer for the Army
+- Many roles and career
 - Immigrant from Vietnam